Documentation

 How Dispensary Product Return Credits Work

-Our credit recovery engine watches your inventory and POS for return events.
-When product leaves your shelf and goes back to a vendor, the platform matches it to the original delivery, pulls the cost per unit, and calculates the credit amount down to the penny.
+Our credit recovery engine watches your POS for customer-return events.
+When a customer brings a vendor's product back, the platform matches it to the original delivery, pulls the cost per unit, and calculates the credit amount down to the penny.

-Every cannabis product return must be recorded in Metrc.
-ShelfSpace pulls return transfer data from your Metrc account to verify that the physical product actually left your facility.
-This gives the credit memo an auditable compliance trail that vendors cannot dispute on procedural grounds.
+Every customer return is recorded at your point of sale.
+The platform reads the customer-returns report you export from your POS to verify that the product was actually returned.
+This gives the credit memo an auditable trail that vendors cannot dispute on procedural grounds.

 From Return to Credit Application